pooltogether/pooltogether-client-monorepo/README.md

 When adding/updating apps and/or packages, duplicate dependencies may be created, creating versioning issues.
 This can be resolved through running `pnpm up -r` as described [here](https://github.com/pnpm/pnpm/issues/2443), or just looking through `pnpm-lock.yaml` to identify version discrepancies.

 The biggest culprit of the above is `@tanstack/react-query`, which sometimes is installed as two different versions and apps can no longer utilize hooks from the hooks package.
+This has been solved through the method described [here](https://github.com/TanStack/query/issues/3595#issuecomment-1248074333).